 In 2018, Duke Energy announced that they had decided not to include new nuclear power in their long-range plans.

-In December 2019, Childress Klein and CGA Capital announced the largest real estate deal in the city's history, purchasing the Charlotte Metro Tower (to be renamed Duke Energy Plaza) for up to $675 million.
+In December 2019, Childress Klein and CGA Capital announced the purchase of the 40-story Charlotte Metro Tower for up to $675 million.

-In 2011, Greenpeace called on Duke Energy to produce a third of its energy from renewable sources by 2020.
+In a campaign launched on February 14, 2011, Greenpeace requested that Duke Energy produce a third of its energy from renewable sources by 2020.

-On May 17, 2021, Duke Energy announced that the headquarters will move in 2023 to Duke Energy Plaza, across the street from the current headquarters.
+On May 17, 2021, Duke Energy announced that its headquarters would move in 2023 to Duke Energy Plaza.

 In August 2021, Indiana city officials from Bloomington, Carmel, and West Lafayette, and other lawmakers sent a letter to Duke Energy deploring its progress towards renewables and asking it to stop overcharging low-income homes for electricity.

-On December 3, 2022, two Duke Energy substations located in Moore County, North Carolina, were attacked, leaving up to 40,000 residents without electrical power for several days.
+On December 3, 2022, two Duke Energy substations in Moore County, North Carolina, were attacked, leaving up to 40,000 residents without power.
+A state of emergency was declared.

 In December 2022, a major winter storm impacted much of the United States.
-On December 24, 2022, Duke Energy implemented rolling blackouts for the first time in their history, due to unprecedented energy demand.
+On December 24, 2022, Christmas Eve, Duke Energy implemented rolling blackouts for the first time in their history due to unprecedented energy demand.
+The Federal Energy Regulatory Commission initiated an investigation in response to the blackouts.

-In 2023, Duke Energy will move its headquarters to Duke Energy Plaza.
+In 2023, Duke Energy's headquarters is scheduled to move to Duke Energy Plaza.

-In 2024, Duke Energy was ranked as the 141st largest company in the United States, marking its highest-ever placement on the Fortune 500 list.
+In 2024, Duke Energy ranked as the 141st largest company in the United States, achieving its highest-ever placement on the Fortune 500 list.

 In January 2021, Duke Energy agreed to a settlement to absorb $1.1 billion worth of coal-ash pond closure and cleanup costs, in North Carolina, between 2015 and 2030.